linuxserver-archive/docker-sickrage/READMETEMPLATE.md

 ## Setting up the application

-Web interface is at <your ip>:8081 , set paths for downloads, tv-shows via the webui.
+Web interface is at <your ip>:8081 , set paths for downloads, tv-shows to match docker mappings via the webui.

 ## Updates